study-ORCATech-cloud/git-labs/LAB07-Branches-And-Pull-Requests/solutions.md

 3. Select base: main and compare: feature-user-greeting
 4. Add a title: "Add user greeting functionality"
 5. Add a description:
-   "This pull request adds a new function to greet users by name.
+   "This pull request adds a new user greeting feature.

-   - Adds greet_user() function to app.py
+   - Adds user greeting section to app.txt
-   - Includes proper docstrings
+   - Describes the feature functionality
    - Adds CONTRIBUTORS.md file

    Fixes #1" (if there's an issue #1 to reference)